Shendruk-Lab/NIAMH-MPCD/Sphinx/Userguide/source/Install/Install.rst

 This is a feature of Windows 10 and 11, allowing for native Linux calls to be made from the Windows kernel, effectively acting as a low-level VM.
 More practically, it gives you a UNIX terminal within Windows.

-The remainder of this section roughly follows the explanation given by Microsoft in their `official installation guide for WSL <https://learn.microsoft.com/en-us/windows/wsl/install>`_, and `tutorial for setting up a developer environment <https://learn.microsoft.com/en-us/windows/wsl/setup/environment#set-up-your-linux-username-and-password>`_.
+The remainder of this section roughly follows the explanation given by Microsoft in their `official installation guide for WSL <https://learn.microsoft.com/en-us/windows/wsl/install>`_, and `tutorial for setting up a developer environment in WSL <https://learn.microsoft.com/en-us/windows/wsl/setup/environment#set-up-your-linux-username-and-password>`_.

 For the simplest install, simply open up a command prompt or powershell terminal as administrator, and run: